selketjah/selketjah.github.io/_posts/2018-12-17-fsharp-aesthetic.md

 ### Whatever is on the left ...

 ... must be on the right.
-In general, the more symmetry something has, the more we beautiful we find it.
+In general, the more symmetry something has, the more beautiful we find it.
 So, make your code symmetrical:

 * anything with 2 or less elements, goes on one line